ingajsa/flood_attribution_paper/readme.txt

 Monthly data for AMO, NAO and PDO were extracted from the NOAA/Climate Prediction Center (https://www.psl.noaa.gov/data/climateindices/list/) they need to be centered and scaled prior to the analysis.

+The output files provide the results included in Figure 5 and in Supplementary Data 1: region_result_metrics_R.csv and region_result_metrics_R_pos_R_neg.csv

 3 PLOTTING